-ADMISSION ARRANGEMENTS 2020-2021
+ADMISSION ARRANGEMENTS 2022-2023

-St John's Meads is a Church of England voluntary aided primary school in the Diocese of Chichester.
-The School's Governing Board is the admissions authority responsible for the admission arrangements and its implementation.
+St John's Meads Church of England Primary School is an academy within the Diocese of Chichester Academy Trust.
+As such the Trust is the Admission Authority responsible for all decisions in connection with admitting pupils and for the publication of Admission Arrangements which explain how the admissions process will be applied.
+The trust delegates the responsibility for admissions to the Governing body of the school.
 The Arrangements has been written after consultation with the Diocese, Local Authority, Admissions Forum and other schools in the area.
 St John's Meads has a Christian ethos and aims to provide a caring environment in which pupils are encouraged to reach their full potential in academic work and a wide range of extra-curricular activities.